BennyXie/cse15l-lab-reports/Lab-Report-3.md

     $ grep -E "resist|not" written_2.txt
     I could not resist his charisma.
     ```
     Although "resist" and "not" all appeared in this line, it only apppears once.
 So be aware!

+    Also, remember that it is "-E", not "-e"!
+    ```
+    Tian@PizzaHut MINGW64 ~/GitHub_Workspace/cse15l-lab-reports (main)
+    $ grep -e "Benny|go" written_2.txt

+    ```
+    If we use "-e", grep cannot recognise "Benny|go" as two words that we are looking for.
 4. grep -c
     What if we want to know in how many lines did a word appear in this file?
     ```